 - All passengers must have a working seatbelt

-- No more than one teen passenger between midnight and 5 AM (for drivers under 20, first 6 months)
+- No more than one teen passenger between midnight and 5 AM (for drivers age 19 or under, first 6 months)

 - No handheld electronic devices while driving